U.S. gasoline refining profits slump to 2008 levels amid coronavirus fears

 “Oil prices have been dropping hard enough.
 For product prices to outpace them signals a huge shift in demand expectations,” said Matthew Smith, director of commodity research at ClipperData.

-Refiners process crude oil into a number of products, chiefly motor gasoline, heating oil, and diesel fuel.
+Refiners process crude oil into a number of products, chiefly motor gasoline, heating oil and diesel fuel.
 Normally, gasoline margins rise as driving season approaches, and distillate margins - for making heating oil and diesel - rise in the winter months.

-The United States consumes about 9 million barrels per day of motor gasoline but fuel demand is now expected to fall by roughly 2 million to 2.5 million bpd in the next three to four weeks, said Per Magnus Nysveen, senior partner at Oslo, Norway-based energy research firm Rystad Energy.
+The United States consumes about 9 million barrels per day of motor gasoline, but fuel demand is now expected to fall by roughly 2 million to 2.5 million bpd in the next three to four weeks, said Per Magnus Nysveen, senior partner at Oslo-based energy research firm Rystad Energy.

-Congestion in major cities worldwide has been dropping sharply, according to Tomtom, which makes navigation technology.
-Headed into rush hour evening on Monday, congestion in New York City was down by 37% from last year’s average; in Chicago, it was down 24%.
+Congestion in major cities worldwide has been dropping sharply, according to TomTom, which makes navigation technology.
+Headed into the evening rush hour on Monday, congestion in New York City was down by 37% from last year’s average.
+In Chicago, it was down 24%.

 Such declines have not yet shown up in U.S. official data.
 As of March 6, the four-week average for motor gasoline supplied by refiners - a proxy for demand - was up 1.7% from the year-ago period, according to U.S. Energy Department figures.

-The margin to produce distillate products, meanwhile, is at $14.95 a gallon, a relatively healthy margin.
+The margin to produce distillate products is at $14.95 a gallon, a relatively healthy margin.
 Heavy-duty tractor-trailers use diesel, a sign that traders believe demand for shipped goods will be less affected as people take deliveries at their homes.

 For an interactive graphic on U.S. gasoline refining margins lowest since 2008, click here